 The ACT is one of the two major college admissions tests in the United States, accepted by every four-year college alongside the SAT.
 About 1.4 million students take it each year.
 Unlike the SAT, which tests reasoning and problem-solving, the ACT is more straightforward — it tests what you know and how quickly you can apply it.
 That's good news, because it means targeted preparation can produce significant score improvements.

-The ACT has four required sections: English, Math, Reading, and Science.
-There's an optional Writing section that some colleges require.
-Each section is scored 1-36, and your composite score is the average of the four required sections.
+The enhanced ACT (rolled out in 2025) has three required sections: English, Math, and Reading.
+Science is now optional and scored separately, and there's an optional Writing section that some colleges require.
+Each section is scored 1-36, and your composite score is the average of the three required sections.
 The key to improving your composite is understanding what each section actually tests and preparing accordingly.

 ACT English: Grammar Rules and Rhetorical Skills

-The English section gives you five passages with underlined portions that may or may not contain errors.
-You have 45 minutes for 75 questions — just 36 seconds per question.
+The English section gives you passages with underlined portions that may or may not contain errors.
+You have 35 minutes for 50 questions — about 42 seconds per question.
 Speed matters, but accuracy matters more.

 Master the core grammar rules.
 The ACT tests a predictable set of grammar concepts.
 If you know these cold, you can answer most questions quickly and confidently: